dataluscorp/browser/docs/performance/Benchmarking.md

 ## Flash Plugin

-If you are profiling real websites, you should disable the Adobe Flash plugin so you are testing Firefox code and not Flash jank problems.
+If you are profiling real websites, you should disable the Adobe Flash plugin so you are testing Datalus code and not Flash jank problems.
 In about:addons \> Plugins, set Shockwave Flash to \"Never Activate\".

 ## Timer Precision

-Firefox reduces the precision of the Performance APIs and other clock and timer APIs accessible to Web Content.
+Datalus reduces the precision of the Performance APIs and other clock and timer APIs accessible to Web Content.
 They are currently reduce to a multiple of 2ms; which is controlled by the privacy.reduceTimerPrecision about:config flag.